Certified Kubernetes Application Developer (CKAD)

 |---|---|---|

-| 1 | What is Kubernetes? | Understand the problem Kubernetes solves, the journey from JAR to container to pod, and the role of the control plane and worker node components |
+| 1 | What is Kubernetes? | Understand the problem Kubernetes solves, the journey from JAR to container to pod, and the control plane architecture |

-| 2 | kubectl: Imperative Commands | Create and delete resources using kubectl run, create deploy, get, and delete while understanding when imperative commands are useful |
+| 2 | kubectl Imperative Commands | Create and delete pods and deployments using kubectl run, create, and delete across multiple namespaces |

-| 3 | Working with YAML: Structure | Write Kubernetes manifests from scratch and understand apiVersion, kind, metadata, and spec |
+| 3 | Working with YAML Structure | Write a complete Pod manifest from scratch using kubectl explain as your only reference |

-| 4 | Working with YAML: Apply and Validate | Apply manifests declaratively, validate them with dry-run, and inspect live resource YAML |
+| 4 | Working with YAML Apply and Validate | Apply manifests declaratively, validate with dry-run, extract live YAML, and output resources in JSON |

 Frequently Asked Questions